TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 kubectl -n tyk-demo get tykapis
 ```

-Displays both the newly created *hello world* API as well as the *httpbin example* API created by the bootstrap script:
+This displays both the newly created *hello world* API as well as the *httpbin example* API created by the bootstrap script:

 ```
 NAME              DOMAIN   LISTENPATH              PROXY.TARGETURL   ENABLED   STATUS